-When an employee has been absent without authorized leave and has failed to contact the Employer for a period of three (3) consecutive working days, the employee is presumed to have resigned from his or her their position.
+When an employee has been absent without authorized leave and has failed to contact the Employer for a period of three (3) consecutive working days, the employee is presumed to have resigned from their position.
 The Employer will make reasonable attempts to contact the employee to determine the cause of the absence.
-Such reasonable attempts will include calling the employee at his or her their contact phone number and any emergency contacts on file with the Employer.
+Such reasonable attempts will include calling the employee at their contact phone number and any emergency contacts on file with the Employer.